jbert1/Cov3rt/cov3rt-documentation.md

 ***
 ***
 # Example Use Case for the cov3rt Framework: Teamserver Communication Application Proof-of-Concept
 The cov3rt framework goes beyond sending and receiving messages and files directly with the CLI / TUI.
-The framework itself can be imported and called upon to perform actions for programs, such as a covert channel based team communication server. etc etc lorem ipsum idk
+The framework itself can be imported and called upon to perform actions for programs, such as a covert channel based team communication server.
+We have created a proof-of-concept implementation of a two-way teamserver for continuous communication over a selected cloak.
+The user can find, use, and inspect this tool in the "Tools" section of our file structure.